oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/domain-home-on-pv/_index.md

 ```
 ### Troubleshooting

-* Message: `status on iteration 20 of 20
+**Message**: `status on iteration 20 of 20
 pod domain1-create-weblogic-sample-domain-job-4qwt2 status is Pending
 The create domain job is not showing status completed after waiting 300 seconds.`
 The most likely cause is related to the value of `persistentVolumeClaimName`, defined in `domain-home-on-pv/create-domain-inputs.yaml`.
 To determine if this is the problem:

     * Execute `kubectl get all --all-namespaces` to find the name of the `create-weblogic-sample-domain-job`.
     * Execute  `kubectl describe pod <name-of-create-weblogic-sample-domain-job>` to see if there is an event that has text similar to `persistentvolumeclaim "domain1-weblogic-sample-pvc" not found`.